ONSgeo/geospatial-training/_docs/awareness_of_geog_and_stats.md

 *Sir Nigel Shadbolt*

 ### Spatial tools – GIS and Geospatial analysis
-Mapping and visualisation of spatial data, both for analysis to enhance our products on the web, can greatly improve understanding and accessibility to our statistics.
+Mapping and visualisation of spatial data, both for analysis and to enhance our products on the web, can greatly improve understanding and accessibility to our statistics.
 The use of GIS (Geographic Information Systems – see later) allow us to manage and analyse our data.
 Analysis of spatial patterns over time and potentially in real-time can unlock new understanding and new views on the data we have never had before.

 Spatial tools and linkage also opens opportunities for the analysis of data far beyond what we are used to working with now.
 Data and big-data from smart cars, roads and buildings, as well as the ‘Internet of Things’ all have a geospatial dimension and this will be increasingly important in describing and understanding the economy, the environment and society in future.
 Geographic tools will enable us to manage and make use of these sources.